 Program Subcommittees: Program subcommittees are established to focus on a specific conference, such as the Baccalaureate, Master's and Doctoral Education Conferences.
 Appointments are made for two years and subcommittee members are expected to attend the conference that they are planning.

 Time commitment: Subcommittees generally meet via regular conference calls.

 Task Forces: Task forces are established by the AACN Board of Directors to focus on issues of primary concern to nursing school deans and faculty.
 Recent task forces have prepared action plans and recommendations to address nursing academic progression, the preferred vision of the professoriate, and the vision of nursing education.

-Time commitment: Task forces generally meet twice a year during the Spring Annual and Fall Semiannual Meetings as well as via regular conference calls.
+Time commitment: Task forces generally meet once or twice a year during the AACN Deans Annual Meeting (formerly Spring Annual Meeting) and/orthe Academic Nursing Leadership Conference (formerly Fall Semiannual Meeting), as well as via regular conference calls.
 Some task forces require additional in-person meetings.

 Advisory Groups: Advisory groups are established based on strategic priorities of the organization.
 Appointments are typically 1-2 years.

 Time Commitment: Advisory groups meet via conference calls on a regular basis, usually monthly.